jakubkremiec/CarConfigurator/README.md

 ## Every option (car, color, engine) has a photo, you can see how it looks like.

-## App shows, and calcualtes choosed configuration in real time.
+## App shows and calcualtes choosed configuration in real time.

 ### Made using: Java, Spring, Vaadin, H2 database.